Party admission: Party admissions in U.S. law

-In the USA, a party admission, in the law of evidence, is any statement made by a declarant who is a party to a lawsuit, which is offered as evidence against that party.
+In the USA, a party admission, in the law of evidence, is any statement made by a declarant who is a party to a lawsuit or criminal case, which is offered as evidence against that party.
 Under the Federal Rules of Evidence, such a statement is admissible to prove the truth of the statement itself, meaning that the statement itself is not considered hearsay at all.
 This is a category of exemptions to the inadmissibility of out-of-court statements.
 When the term "exemption" is used here, it does not mean that the statement is an "exception" to the hearsay rule.
 Rather, a party admission is classified as "nonhearsay" by the Federal Rules of Evidence.

 The statement is admissible even if the declarant had no basis for knowing the truth of the statement.
 For example, if an employee rushes to tell the manager of a trucking company that one of his trucks has been in an accident, and the manager says, "oh, we're behaving so negligently, lately," that statement will be admissible – even though the manager had no reason to know that this particular accident was the result of negligence.

 The exemption permits one party to offer the out-of-court statement of any opponent party.
 It may not be used by a party to offer that party's own out-of-court statement.
 However, under the common-law doctrine of completeness, a party may possibly be able to admit some statements of their own, if a party admission exemption allows the opponent to admit part of a statement, and the first party wishes to admit the rest of that statement.